 Creative types may find that when they’re involved in creative work they slip into ‘the zone’.
 Also known as ‘the flow,’ this state is featured in the book and Ted talk by Mihaly Csikszentmihalyi.
 The author explains how a flow state is achieved when we work on something we enjoy and are good at but also at a level that challenges us.
 In this flow state, we can produce our best creative work.

 Creativity does not lend itself to multitasking.
-It is often essential to tune out distraction in order to get into the flow.
+It is often essential to tune out distractions in order to get into the flow.

 5. They have difficulty finishing projects